namanmodani/PyDodger/dev-notes.md

 ### Session 1
 - Imported required libraries, for instance sys (to add system-specific parameter), sleep (to delay execution), soy, time, randInt.
 - Defined game status variables and the client.
 - Played around with different room sizes to gauge suitability.
 Defined the camera, material color and lights within the room.
-Inititated scene.
+Initiated scene.

 ### Session 2
 - Defined the first level, using objects inspired by mature examples in the PySoy - to create smoothcubes, svgs, textured gradient boxes, and wireframed spheres.